quintenm/autocue/README.md

 * Work in rooms.
 * Switch fast between Writer and Reader.
 * Set somme customization, such as Font-family, text-transform, text-weight, highlighted color, background-color and reading style.
+* Auto-save all made settings
+* mirror reader screen vertically and horizontally
 * Font scales with browser width.
 * Save customization or room-name and reset it, localStorage based.
 Get roomname via url.
 * Keyboard trigger for scrolling or emergency call to writer.